Antioxidant

 of certain chronic degenerative disorders.

-As a rule, you are not likely to notice any immediate cognitive benefits from
+As a rule you are not likely to notice any immediate cognitive benefits from

-taking the antioxidants discussed in this chapter, except perhaps alpha lipoic
+taking antioxidants, except perhaps alpha lipoic

 acid which can help with